Henry L. Taylor

 Therefore, Taylor looked at the cohort design of the Railroad Study as a ‘natural experiment’, in which coronary heart disease rates would be documented among rail occupations contrasting in energy expenditure, to shed light on the possible causal and preventive role of habitual physical activity.

-Later in Taylor’s career, he participated in a pilot study of exercise as a a preventive of coronary disease, and in the NIH Lipid Research Centers cohort studies and trials.
+Later in Taylor’s career, he participated in a pilot study of exercise as a preventive of coronary disease, and in the NIH Lipid Research Centers cohort studies and trials.
 He made basic contributions to understanding the role of exercise in fitness and the deconditioning effect of bed rest, and the development of the well-documented Minnesota Leisure Time Physical Activity Questionnaire.